-Silvie joined West Coast Environmental Law in 2020 as the Climate Scientist, after completing her PhD in Global Environmental Change at McGill University.
+Silvie (she/her/hers) joined West Coast Environmental Law in 2020 as the Climate Scientist, after completing her PhD in Global Environmental Change at McGill University.
 Silvie works with West Coast’s Climate Change program, helping communities understand the local impacts of climate change and encouraging people to become engaged on issues around the climate crisis.

 During her PhD, Silvie spent several field seasons at an international research station in the Swedish Arctic, researching the impacts of climate change on permafrost environments.
 Her research focused on how the warming and thawing of these ecosystems affects greenhouse gas exchange, vegetation community assemblage and hydrology.